TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 6/2 Kings 6.4.md

 ---

 So he went with them.
-And when they came to the Jordan, they cut down wood.
+When they came to the Jordan, they cut down wood.